MinBZK/sdep.gov.nl/docs/ARCHITECTURE.md

 The SDEP API is secured by **client credentials grants** for trusted machine-to-machine (M2M) clients, a.k.a. **oAuth2 with JWT**

 - The **oAuth resource server** is the application itself (the API)
-  - The resource server protects resources such as areas and rental activity data
+  - The resource server protects resources such as areas and rental activities
 - The **oAuth authorization server** runs "behind the scenes" on behalf of the resource server
   - The authorization server hand-outs oAuth2 JWT tokens to SDEP
   - SDEP clients obtain these tokens by submitting their credentials on the SDEP `/token` endpoint